Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Certified Addiction Treatment Counselor II (CAADE)

-While it’s not necessary to hold an associate degree to become a Certified Alcohol/Drug Counselors I or II from CCAPP, doing so reduces the number of practice hours required from 3,000 to 2,080.
+While it’s not necessary to hold an associate degree to become a Certified Alcohol/Drug Counselor I or II from CCAPP, doing so reduces the required practice hours from 3,000 to 2,080.

 The Jobs an Associate Degree in Substance Abuse Counseling Can Help You Land in California